ashlimenzon/cse15l-lab-reports/Lab-Report-1.md

 ```
 - Absolute path to working directory right before: `/c/Users/shlim`
-- Reason for output: `cd` changes directory but since there was no argument given it returns the working directory back to the home directory, however since the working directory right before was already the home directory then it stays in the same directory.
+- Reason for output: The command `cd` is used to switch the current working directory to the given path, but since there was no argument given it defaults to switching the current working directory back to the home directory.
+Since the working directory right before the command was given was already the home directory then it stays in the same directory.
 This is not an error.

 **Path to directory as argument**
 ```